Post-Traumatic Stress Disorder (PTSD)

 What are the effects of PTSD?

 PTSD can be distressing and have negative consequences for your health and wellbeing.
-It can affect anybody from any culture—men and women, young people, and children.
+It can affect anybody from any culture, across all genders, and in people of all ages.
 People with PTSD might:

 Not be able to get the incident out of their minds